Ugochukwuodinaka/Global-Unicorn-Companies-Analysis/README.md

 Consider opportunities for global expansion.
 Unicorn companies often have the potential to operate on a global scale.
 Expanding internationally can unlock new markets, customer bases, and revenue streams.

 ## View Power BI Dashboard Report
-Here’s a link to a https://app.powerbi.com/view?r=eyJrIjoiNTgxOTQ1N2QtM2RmOS00OTQzLWFiOTgtMTY4YjEwMzY4NTlmIiwidCI6IjdlYzI5NjU5LTNjZjItNGYzZi1hYmIzLWE3MjJlZGY3ZmYyZCJ9 I created in the second phase of this project .
+Here’s a link to a [Dsshboard Report](https://app.powerbi.com/view?r=eyJrIjoiNTgxOTQ1N2QtM2RmOS00OTQzLWFiOTgtMTY4YjEwMzY4NTlmIiwidCI6IjdlYzI5NjU5LTNjZjItNGYzZi1hYmIzLWE3MjJlZGY3ZmYyZCJ9) I created in the second phase of this project .
 This dashboard report displays a vivid visual of this analysis on Global Unicorn Compoanies.